42-mraasvel/web-server/client/USAGE.md

 # HTTP-Client

-Simple C++ program to send one or multiple requests through a file to a server
+Simple C++ program to send one or multiple requests through a file or stdin to a server

 # Sending a request